-English is taught as a second language beginning from the fourth grade in public schools throughout Oman and earlier in private schools.
-Therefore opportunites to teach Englis in Oman are quite prevelant.
-Older students in the country want to learn English to better understand diverse cultures, to travel abroad, to pursue higher education and secure their respective desired jobs.
-English is also used throughout the country’s service industry and it plays a major role in Oman’s national development and modernization.
+English is taught as a second language beginning from the fourth grade in public schools, and students sometimes start learning English earlier in private schools.
+Therefore, opportunites to teach English in Oman are quite prevalent.
+Older students in Oman are also interested in learning English in order to better understand other cultures, to travel abroad, and to pursue higher education and secure their desired jobs.
+English is also used throughout Oman's service industry, and it plays a major role in Oman’s national development and modernization.

 Tourism in Oman

-A wide range of echoing mountains and sand gives wanderlust travelers and tourist lots of room to explore.
-Stop by one of the bursting port cities, visit the sea turtle nesting site, or take time to visit the various pristine landscapes around you.
-The combination of rich Bedouin, natural beauty and the maritime tradition makes Oman an appealing and unique destination.
+Between the spectacular mountain ranges and the enchanting deserts, wanderlust filled travelers and tourists can always find something new to see in Oman.
+While in Oman, you can go on a desert safari, visit the sea turtle nesting site, or take time to visit the mosques and forts around you.
+The combination of rich culture, natural beauty, and the maritime tradition makes Oman an appealing teaching destination.

 Some interesting Facts about Life in Oman

-- Oman was one of the richest countries in the world during biblical times.
-Its wealth came from trading incense, especially Frankincense.
+- Oman was one of the richest countries in the world during biblical times; the wealth came from trading incense, especially Frankincense.

-- Omani men are always found wearing the traditionally curved dagger which is known as Khanja.
+- Omani men are always found wearing a traditional curved dagger which is known as Khanja.

-- During the 18th century, the Omani capital of Muscat became a wealthy crossroad of trade between India and East Africa and even gained political control of several East Africa territories, which includes the legendary island of Zanzibar.
+- During the 18th century, the Omani capital of Muscat became a wealthy trading post between India and East Africa, and even gained political control of several East Africa territories, which includes the legendary island of Zanzibar.

 - Oman is also traditionally known for breeding Arab horses.

-The official religion is Oman is Islam and it accounts for 86% of the entire population of the country.
-Majority of the Muslims are Ibadhi as well as a number of Shiite and Sunni Muslims.
-Their largest religious minority is Hindu and it accounts for just 13% of the entire population.
+The official religion is Oman is Islam, which accounts for 86% of the entire population of the country.
+The majority of the population is Ibadhi, Shiite, or Sunni Muslims.
+The largest religious minority is Hindu which accounts for just 13% of the entire population.

 Cost of living in Oman

-The overall cost of living in Oman is quite similar to that of most European countries that is if you choose to live like an average western expatriate.
-The lack of taxation generally has a major impact on the cost of certain items like cars.
-Accommodation can be expensive but your school will provide that for free along with a stipend to cover your utilities.
+If you choose to live like an average western expatriate, the overall cost of living in Oman is quite similar to that of most European countries.
+The lack of taxation generally has a major impact on the cost of certain big ticket items like cars.
+Accommodation can be expensive, but your school will provide that for free along with a stipend to cover your utilities.
 Your main expenses will be food and travel which can vary substantially from person to person.
-If you prefer international foods and clothes, then you will have to pay more, otherwise you can always go for locally made wears and foods.
+If you prefer international food and clothing, then you will have to pay more, otherwise you can always go for local stuff.

-There are many international banks at which many accept MasterCard, Visa, Discover, and Union Pay.
-Online banking systems including PayPal are great resources to help with you online banking and back home expenses.
+There are many international banks that accept MasterCard, Visa, Discover, and Union Pay.
+Online banking systems including PayPal are also great resources to help with you online banking and back home expenses.

 Teaching Nomad has many great teaching jobs in Muscat as well as other parts of Oman, click here to see all current teaching jobs in Oman.